Changes to the benefits system will mean that the UK’s self-employed workers could lose out on top-up payments in their leaner months.

 - Housing benefit

-It was announced by then-Work and Pensions Secretary Iain Duncan Smith in 2010 with the stated benefit of bringing “fairness and simplicity” to the benefits system, however delays have meant that full implementation looks like it will be pushed back until 2022/23.
+It was announced by then-Work and Pensions Secretary Iain Duncan Smith in 2010 with the stated benefit of bringing “fairness and simplicity” to the benefits system.
+However, delays have meant that full implementation looks like it will be pushed back until December 2023.

 How do the new rules affect the self-employed?